Bula FC (Fiji): Organization

-Bula FC are majority-owned by the Fiji Football Association (Fiji FA).
+Bula FC is majority-owned by the Fiji Football Association (Fiji FA).
 While it shares the nickname of the Fiji national football team, it intends to operate independently from the Fiji FA – similarly to the relationship between the Fijian Drua of Super Rugby and the Fiji Rugby Union.
 The Fiji FA is seeking financial support for Bula FC from the Government of Fiji, who had helped fund the Fijian Dura and the NSWRL's Kaiviti Silktails.

+League

+Bula FC participates as one of eight founding clubs in the OFC Professional League, which began on 17 January 2026.
+The league determines the Oceania representative for the FIFA Intercontinental Cup and the FIFA Club World Cup.

+Stadium

+The club plays in the HFC Bank Stadium.